The Organic Witness of the Gospel

 Worship in the Word

-This week we will be worshiping in The Word with a sermon by Pastor Duane Smets entitled A Jesus For Family.
-The sermon will primarily be preached from 1 Luke 8: 4-21.
+This week we will be worshiping in The Word with a sermon by Pastor Duane Smets entitled A Jesus for Many.
+The sermon will primarily be preached from Luke 9:10-17.
 We encourage you to read the text ahead of time and prepare your heart for the gathering of God's people.

 Worship in Sacrament